dividend stocks for seniors

 DRIPs allow shareholders to reinvest their cash dividends into additional shares or fractional shares of the underlying stock, often without any commission.

-How do bond ladders benefit retirees?
+How do bond ladders help retirees?

 What’s the difference between corporate and government bonds?

-Why are dividend-paying stocks beneficial?
+Why are dividend stocks good?

-Are there risks associated with dividend stocks?
+Are there risks with dividend stocks?

 What are fixed income strategies for seniors?